 You’re in a meeting, and this time it’s Peggy’s turn to bring up dead donors.
 Everyone feels sad that you can’t access the other nonprofit’s benefits.
 When unnamed, dead donor envy sucks power out of the room.
 The solution?
 Name it.
 Then ask, how is this helping or hurting progress?
 Why do we do this?
 And most importantly, what advantages do we have over the organization we envy?
 Watch the energy in the room refill.

 Left unchecked, dead donor thinking creates low expectations.
 Given your constraints, you plan for the income you think you can get.
-In the your income growth story, instead of assigning yourself the lead, you take the victim’s role.
+Instead of assigning yourself the lead in your income growth story, you take the victim’s role.

 Letting dead donors weigh you down both distracts you and wastes energy.
 You focus on what you lack instead of being curious about your potential donors and how to meet them.
 To keep the energy high and your organization in control, recognize envy for what it is —what we think others experience.
 Almost always, other nonprofit’s donors are not and never will be yours.
 We know this intellectually, but we forget it emotionally.